namson168/final/README.md

 **Team Members**: Jonathan Berk, Sofie Garden, Kevin Ceballos, Tony Mai

-We utilized the Agile development techniques to deliver a complete, feature-full product under a tight 7-day period.
+Product was built in a single 7-day sprint, using agile development principles.
 We created the structure/backbone of our app as a team, pair-programmed on challenging features, and worked solo to learn and implement new technologies.
-When working individually, we focused on discrete vertical slices (separate features) to ensure minimal Git workflow conflicts, and when conflicts arose, we resolved them systematically.
+When working individually, we focused on discrete features to minimize Git workflow conflicts.

-We solidified our knowledge on existing technologies while learning new APIs (Stripe, Twilio, Cloudinary, Rotten Tomatoes, and OMBD).
+Ruby on Rails backend with custom JavaScript, jQuery and CSS frontend.
+PostgreSQL database on Heroku.
+API integrations include Stripe, Twilio, Cloudinary, Rotten Tomatoes, and OMBD.

+*[Early 2018 note: The use of Game of Thrones characters in the demo / screenshots is totally unrelated to the underlying product.
+This was supposed to be a little tongue in cheek back in 2015, but particularly given the show's story arc since then, this probably won't age well.]*

 ## Product & Technology
 #### Product Features: